gjjantjies9402/ReactLara/README.md

 When navigating to the school’s page, I should be able to access a list of student teachers that have been blacklisted by the school
 When navigating to a specific student teacher page, I should see a list of all school that have blacklisted the student teacher, and be able to expand each blacklisting item to see all the details if need be

-Here's the updated README with SQLite details:

----

 #  Student Teachers Blacklist Management System

 This project is a Laravel-based web application to manage student teachers, schools, and blacklist records.
 It uses SQLite as the database.